YingxinLin/HonoursCodes/README.md

 count <- matrix(rnbinom(nGene*nCell, mu=gene_mean, size=10), nrow=nGene)
 ```

 Then we need to transform the raw count matrix into a log-scale counts per million mapped reads (CPM) matrix.
-Note that, one can also use log-scale FPKM, RPKM or TPM matrix as the input of mixture model functions.
+Note that, one can also use log-scale FPKM, RPKM or TPM matrix or other normalisation output as the input of mixture model functions.

 ```
 #Transform the raw count matrix
-require(edgeR)
 log2cpm<-log2(cpm(count)+1)
 ```